Good Clinical Practice Inspections

 Implementation of ICH E6 (R3) Guideline for Good Clinical Practice (GCP)

 The ICH guideline for GCP is an international ethical and scientific quality standard for designing, conducting, recording and reporting clinical trials.
-Compliance with GCP provides assurance that the rights, safety and well-being of trial participants are protected, and clinical trial data are credible, facilitating mutual acceptance of the clinical data by regulatory authorities.
-The E6 (R3) guideline addresses GCP principles in the context of an evolving landscape of clinical trials, supporting innovations in clinical trial design, operational approaches, and technological advancements.
-It promotes a quality-by-design and risk-proportionate approach to clinical trial conduct.
+Compliance with GCP ensures that the rights, safety and well-being of trial participants are protected, and clinical trial data are credible, facilitating mutual acceptance of the clinical data by regulatory authorities.

 To ensure a smooth transition to the ICH E6 (R3) Guideline for GCP, interested parties should: